Ian8VT/Ian8VT.github.io/qgis/lab_2/aa_burlington_lab.md

 ### Results

-This map below represents the directs of Burlington's census tracts from the city center.
+This map below represents the direction of Burlington's census tracts from the city center.
 ![direction](/qgis/lab_2/burlington_cardinal.png)

 The map below displays the distance of census tracts from the city center.